Skip to main content

 Monday, June 22

-Designed to foster community, provide support, and strengthen our collective commitment to equity and inclusion within the recycling and sustainability industry, this BIPOC affinity and ally meeting will focus on community-building, networking, and resource sharing in a supportive space.
+Designed to foster community, provide support, and strengthen our collective commitment to equity and inclusion within the recycling and sustainability industry, this BIPOC affinity group meeting will focus on community-building, networking, and resource sharing in a supportive space.

-Designed to foster community, provide support, and strengthen our collective commitment to equity and inclusion within the recycling and sustainability industry, this LGBTQIA+ affinity and ally meeting will will focus on community-building, networking, and resource sharing in a supportive space.
+Designed to foster community, provide support, and strengthen our collective commitment to equity and inclusion within the recycling and sustainability industry, this LGBTQIA+ affinity group meeting will focus on community-building, networking, and resource sharing in a supportive space.

 The Department of Environmental Quality (DEQ) and the Circular Action Alliance (CAA) will provide a comprehensive update on the first year of the Recycling Modernization Act (RMA).
 This session is designed for all stakeholders involved in the recycling industry, offering critical insights into how the act is being implemented.